ruth561/scx-analyzer/scheduler/README.md

 ### Kernel Restriction and Workaround

 The current `sched_ext` implementation **prevents loading scx schedulers when `isolcpus` is specified**.
 For details, refer to [this commit](https://github.com/ruth561/linux/commit/9f391f94a1730232ad2760202755b2d9baf4688d). **To use the isolcpus scheduler, you must use a kernel where [these four lines](https://github.com/torvalds/linux/blob/c45323b7560ec87c37c729b703c86ee65f136d75/kernel/sched/ext.c#L5448-L5452) are commented out**.

+## Logger

+The logger, implemented in *src/bpf/logger.bpf.c*, sends information from the eBPF side to the userspace program.
+The userspace program saves the received information to a log file (*log.txt*) or outputs it to stdout.
+This log file can be used to debug the task execution history.